 The study of history begins with questions, not answers.
 We seek to know what happened in the past, and we also seek to understand why.

 As our present-day context raises new challenges for our communities, historians are inspired to ask new questions about the past, seeking understanding of a broad variety of human experiences.
 Historians explore questions about past politics and economics, intellectual developments, social concerns shaped by race, gender and class, and facets of culture ranging from arts and languages to human spaces and emotions.
 As a result, the study of history is dynamic, rather than static, and those trained in this discipline develop valuable skills in gathering, evaluating, connecting and interpreting factual information, and in the use of evidence to argue persuasively for their conclusions.

-Sophie Crago has a passion for learning and understanding our past.
-Visit our 'Meet a Student' page to read more about Sophie's favorite classes, favorite professors, and what she plans to do with her bachelor's degree in history.
+Nyah Graham has a passion for learning and understanding our past.
+Visit our 'Meet a Student' page to read more about Nyah's favorite classes, favorite professors, and what she plans to do with her bachelor's degree in history.